Water heater replacement

 You've had multiple repairs in the past year.
 Frequent repairs mean your water heater is dying piece by piece.
 The cost of constant repairs quickly adds up to more than replacement would cost, and you're still stuck with an old failing unit.

 Strange noises are getting louder.
-Popping, banging, and rumbling sounds mean sediment has hardened at the bottom of your tank.
-This sediment damages the tank from the inside and makes the heating process less efficient.
+Popping, banging, and rumbling sounds typically mean sediment has hardened at the bottom of your tank.
+This sediment can damage the tank from the inside and makes the heating process less efficient.

 What Replacing Your Water Heater Fixes